 In the PLC program conversion process, all the key rungs in the legacy ladder logic were commented with the appropriate descriptions in the new program which will aid in code comprehension and maintenance.

-E Tech provided total support during the installation and commissioning of the new controller and the HMI panel.
+E Tech Group provided total support during the installation and commissioning of the new controller and the HMI panel.
 We also performed the Factory Acceptance Test (FAT) and Site Acceptance Test (SAT) on the complete SCADA system and controller installation and supported validation activities adhering to GMP.